robin-j412/robin-j412.github.io/_pages/about.md

 After high school, I studied mathematics at the university of La Rochelle in France.
 I obtained a BS degree in mathematics and a MS degree in Mathematics and Applications.
 Then I went in Montpellier to start my PhD.
 Around that, I learn programming with Python, and famous libraries like Tensorflow and Opencv.
 I have put this learning to use during my research.
 During my PhD, I have become familiar with public satellite images (Landsat/Sentinel) and also with Nighttime lights map of the world (DMSP/VIIRS).
-I have some knowledge on deep learning in general, particularly on sequence models.
+I have a good knowledge on deep learning in general, particularly on sequence models.